Create winning goals and lead teams to visionary success with the brutally clear science of goal management.

-Goals will come from all areas of the organisation.
+Goals will come from all areas of the organization.

-As a base starting point the organisation should set a single-minded goal in the future that it is moving towards to achieve.
+As a base starting point the organization should set a single-minded goal in the future that it is moving towards to achieve.

 As a start-up, that might be only 12 weeks.

-For emerging organisations that is most likely to be annual.
-For more mature organisations you’ll likely have clarity of the 3-year goal and the supporting 2- and 1-year goals.
+For emerging organizations that is most likely to be annual.
+For more mature organizations you’ll likely have clarity of the 3-year goal and the supporting 2- and 1-year goals.

-The first finish line is the organisation’s first milestone goal with accountable outcomes.
+The first finish line is the organization’s first milestone goal with accountable outcomes.